openwisp/openwisp-firmware-upgrader/docs/user/rest-api.rst

 .. note::

-    Requests that create or update device firmware for a disabled organization are rejected with ``403 Forbidden``.
+    Requests that create or update firmware for a disabled organization or a deactivated device are rejected with ``403 Forbidden``.

 Get Device Firmware Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~